 Linux virtual machines in Azure

-Create and deploy enterprise-grade open-source and community-driven software in seconds.
+Create and deploy enterprise-grade open-source and community-driven software in seconds and reduce costs.

 Get up and running with your favourite Linux distribution

 Select your preferred distribution with Azure Linux virtual machines (VMs), including Red Hat, SUSE, Ubuntu, CentOS, Debian and CoreOS—about 50 percent of all Azure compute cores are Linux.
 Get preconfigured solutions from Bitnami, Oracle and other open source VM-compatible providers and get Azure-optimised Linux images from publishers of your choice.
 Take advantage of the only co-located technical support in the industry when you deploy Red Hat software on Azure.